 How to Open a Child Savings Account?

-- Visit the nearest bank branch to open a child savings account.
+Step 1: Locate and visit your nearest bank branch to open a child savings account.

 What are the Documents Required to Open a Child Savings Account?